Earthquake Early Warning at the Berkeley Seismology Lab

 What is Earthquake Early Warning?

-Earthquake early warning is the rapid detection of earthquakes, real-time assessment of the shaking hazard, and notification of people prior to shaking.
-Warning times range from a few seconds to a few minutes depending on your location and how big the earthquake is.
+Earthquake early warning is the rapid detection of earthquakes, real-time assessment of the shaking hazard, and notification of people in the area of shaking.
+Warnings can arrive before, during, or after the shaking depending on your location and how big the earthquake is.
 The further you are away from the epicenter, the more warning time.
 The bigger the earthquake, the stronger the shaking at greater distances.
-An early warning should tell you how strong the shaking will be at your location, and how long until that shaking starts (the warning time).

 Who can benefit from earthquake early warning?